Howden Joinery Announces Share Buyback and Cancellation - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Howden Joinery Group PLC has announced a transaction involving the repurchase and cancellation of 75,000 of its ordinary shares through Barclays Bank PLC at an average price of 865.04 pence per share.
-This move reduces the number of shares in circulation, potentially increasing the value of remaining shares and impacting shareholder voting rights, as the total voting rights now stand at 544,036,923 shares.
+Howden Joinery Group PLC has announced a transaction involving the repurchase and cancellation of 75,000 of its ordinary shares at an average price of 858.07 pence per share.
+This move is part of the company’s ongoing share buyback program, aimed at optimizing its capital structure and potentially enhancing shareholder value.
+Following this transaction, the company holds 3,111,044 shares in treasury, with 543,737,327 shares remaining in issue, which represents the total voting rights.
+This strategic decision may impact the company’s market positioning by signaling confidence in its financial health and commitment to returning value to shareholders.

 The most recent analyst rating on (GB:HWDN) stock is a Buy with a £975.00 price target.
 To see the full list of analyst forecasts on Howden Joinery stock, see the GB:HWDN Stock Forecast page.